(Book 1: Lights, Captura, Action)

 ‘Okay,’ said Ravi, ‘I get your side of the story.
 But what does this Company want with the Captura?’

-‘Ah, hmm,’ Uncle Silver mumbled, thinking for a few seconds, before replying.
+‘Ah, hmm,’ Uncle Silver mumbled, thinking for a few seconds.
 ‘Well, for starters, they don’t have as much interest in the science of it, nor in the artistic side of things, either.
 No, what they want—’

 While her uncle relaxed, Madhu hurried to the entrance and began rolling a lever to raise the shutters.
-When it was a foot raised, the person outside pushed something through the gap.
+When they were a foot raised, the person outside pushed something in through the gap.
 Ravi recognised it as the Captura.
-Then the person lay down on the floor and rolled himself in, and Madhu lowered the shutters again.
+The person then lay down and rolled himself in, and Madhu lowered the shutters again.

 Uncle Silver’s son was at best a few years older than Madhu.
 The first thing Ravi noticed was the naked chest.
 Then he realised the boy’s shirt was tied around one arm, like a makeshift bandage.
 The shirt was black, but there was no mistaking that it was wet with blood.